darrenpatricknelson/dwellster/commits.md

 ### Commit #90
 UPDATE: Update to index.html file
     - Added a different route to the favicons in the index.html file

+### Commit #91
+DEPLOY: Prepping for heroku deployment
+    - Update to procfile